Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/src/main/resources/archetype-resources/README.md

 Deploying to production
 -----------------------
 In the default mode, when `mvn package` is executed, a zip files is generated.
-This file contains all the projects jar files and startup BAT and Bash files.
+This file contains all the projects jar files and startup BAT/Bash files.
 These startup files will not work since they are built only for Play Framework.
+This solution is not ideal, eventually we should make our own Maven plugin so that the startup files works correctly with Plume Framework.

-If you are using `appserver` you can use `export SERVER=javazip`, it will correctly build and launch the project.
+If `appserver` is used, then configure the server with `export SERVER=javazip`, it will correctly build and launch the project.
 If not there are 3 solutions:
 - switch back to the WAR file generation: see the [Plume War archetype](../plume-archetype-querydsl-jersey-guice),
 - create a maven plugin like `play2-maven-plugin` that produce Plume compatible startup scripts (if you choose this option, please share your work :),